 Turning the focus towards the financial institutions themselves, the panel also discussed was how these businesses can help RegTech providers as well.
 It was suggested that financial institutions could be more upfront about requirements and the expected timescales – with clear communication from day one.
 The women also concurred that it can be beneficial for all concerned if specialist RegTech providers can work with other providers to provide a full end-to-end solution and ecosystem of cooperation.

-Following the main discussion, it was time from questions from the floor.
-The first question asked was around who pays for proof of concept (POC) projects – which generated debate and it was suggested that it would depend on the scope of the project and whether the financial institution was likely to adopt the system.
+Following the main discussion, it was time for questions from the floor.
+The first question asked was about who pays for proof of concept (POC) projects – which generated debate and it was suggested that it would depend on the scope of the project and whether the financial institution was likely to adopt the system.

 A second question on ‘Build Vs Buy’ centered on the possible conflicts between internal IT teams wanting to develop in-house solutions as opposed to buying in from specialist vendors.
 The panel suggested that many IT teams are coming around to the idea of buying specialist systems to avoid time constraints and the expensive consequences of spiraling costs that can blight internal projects.